yingko123/Bikesharing/README.md

 # New York City Bike Share Analysis

 ## Overview:
-Using CitiBike ride data from August 2019, we conducted an analysis of the bike-sharing service and summarized our results in this linked [Tableau story (NY CitiBike Analysis)](https://public.tableau.com/app/profile/ying.ko5568/viz/NYC_Citibike_Challenge_16621374036050/NYCitiBikeAnalysis?publish=yes).
+Using [CitiBike ride data](https://ride.citibikenyc.com/system-data) from August 2019, we conducted an analysis of the bike-sharing service and summarized our results in this linked [Tableau story (NY CitiBike Analysis)](https://public.tableau.com/app/profile/ying.ko5568/viz/NYC_Citibike_Challenge_16621374036050/NYCitiBikeAnalysis?publish=yes).

 ## Results:
-We summarized our analysis in the following Tableau story visulation book:
+We summarized our analysis in the following Tableau story visulation:

 **Most rides lasted less than an hour**<br>
+*20 minutes or less seems to be the most popular duration of CitiBike bike sharing service in New York City*<br>
 <img src="images/duration.JPG" width = "350px">

 **There are more male riders**<br>